-This method was created by Bruce Hollman, and it consists of shaping the product in a way that matches the customer outcomes that provide the highest value to the company.
+Bruce Hollman created this method, and it consists of shaping the product in a way that matches the customer outcomes that provide the highest value to the company.

 In essence, you must draw a tree with big branches.
 The trunk of the tree represents the features of your product.
-On the other hand, the outermost branches represent future features, and the rest represents unavailable features at the moment.
+On the other hand, the outermost branches represent future features, and the rest represent unavailable ones.

-You can ask users to write some potential features they may want in your product, and these ideas are going to be represented as the tree’s leaves.
+You can ask users to write some potential features they may want in your product, and these ideas will be represented as the tree’s leaves.
 This allows you to identify the most vital features to prioritize in a fun and more graphic way.

 9. ICE Scoring

 Your goal is to assign a numerical score to your features based on their value according to these three parameters.